Seoul Tourism (Visit Seoul)

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool checks sync status of Visit Seoul data, specifying elements like last sync time, count, and errors.
-It distinguishes from sibling tools (get_content_detail, search_contents) which handle content details and search.
+The description clearly states the tool checks the freshness and sync status of Visit Seoul data, including last sync time, counts, and errors.
+It provides a specific use case query ('When was data updated?').
+This distinguishes it from siblings like get_content_detail and search_contents, which serve different purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.